The $2$-Selmer group of a number field and heuristics for narrow class groups and signature ranks of units: Maximal totally isotropic subspaces of orthogonal direct sums over perfect fields of characteristic 2 (with Richard Foote )

 \subsection{Orders of Isometry Groups}

-We give the orders of some isometry groups and subspace stabilizers in the case when $\F = \F_q$ is a finite field of characteristic 2.
+We give the orders of some isometry groups and subspace stabilizers in the case when $\FF = \FF_q$ is a finite field of characteristic 2.
 First consider when $V$ is nondegenerate of dimension $n = 2m$ with an alternating form, or of dimension $n = 2m+1$ with a nonalternating form.
 In both cases the group of isometries of $V$ is

-The stabilizer, $P_U$, of a totally isotropic subspace $U$ of $V$ is a maximal parabolic subgroup, and its structure is well known (and explicitly described in \cite[Section~3.5.5]{W}).
-In particular, $P_U$ contains a Borel (2-Sylow) subgroup of $\Aut (V)$, and the odd part of $\order{P_U}$ is the same as that of its Levi factor, $GL_k(q) \times Sp_{2m - 2k}(q)$, where $k = \dim U$.
+The stabilizer, $P_U$, of a totally isotropic subspace $U$ of dimension $k$ in $V$ is a maximal parabolic subgroup of $Sp_{2m}(q)$ which is isomorphic to a semidirect product $A \cdot (GL_k(q) \times Sp_{2m-2k}(q))$ where $A$ is a normal 2-subgroup of $P_U$ ($A$ is the unipotent radical of $P_U$ and $GL_k(q) \times Sp_{2m-2k}(q)$ is a Levi factor of $P_U$), cf.~\cite[Section 3.5.4]{W}.
+Since $P_U$ contains a Borel (Sylow-2) subgroup of $\Aut(V)$, the order of $P_U$ is therefore the product of the 2-part of the order of $\Aut(V)$ and the odd part of the order of the Levi factor.
+Explicitly,